GAME RESULTGame Result

 FW 11 Amaral

-In this round (34th round), the top-ranked Kawasaki Frontale secured promotion early in the match held on Friday (11/5), leaving only one (J1) seat remaining.
-Currently, the intense dead heat revolves around the 2nd place Tokyo and the 3rd place Oita.
-Niigata and Sapporo also have a slight chance, but it is not an exaggeration to say that it has narrowed down to these two teams.
-In such a situation, an unexpected opportunity has come for Tokyo towards promotion.
-Due to Oita's loss in the match held on Saturday (11/6), Tokyo, currently with 61 points, will open a "5" point lead if they win the Omiya match on this day and reach 64 points.
-With only 2 matches remaining, if Tokyo wins the next match (35th round) at home "Komazawa" against Sendai (+3 → 67), even if Oita wins (+3 → 62), the point difference will remain "5" with 1 match remaining, and Tokyo's promotion will be decided.
-In order to secure promotion at home no matter what, it was necessary to definitely gain 3 points in this Omiya match and put the promotion within reach.
+In this round (Sec.
+34), the top team Kawasaki F. has already secured promotion in the match held on Friday (11/5), leaving only one remaining (J1) spot.
+Currently, the intense dead heat for this spot is between the 2nd place Tokyo and the 3rd place Oita.
+While Niigata and Sapporo still have a slight chance, it is safe to say that it has come down to these two teams.
+In such a situation, Tokyo has been presented with an unexpected opportunity towards promotion.
+Due to Oita's loss in the match held on Saturday (11/6), Tokyo, with 61 points, will open up a 5-point lead over Oita (59 points) if they win the match against Omiya on this day, bringing their points to 64.
+With only 2 matches remaining, if Tokyo wins the next round (Sec.
+35) at home in "Komazawa" against Sendai (+3→67), even if Oita wins (+3→62), the point difference will remain at 5 with only 1 match left, securing Tokyo's promotion.
+In order to secure promotion at home no matter what, it was necessary for Tokyo to secure 3 points in this match against Omiya and put themselves in a strong position for promotion.

 The current season's record against Omiya is 3 wins in 3 matches, with 0 goals conceded and a shutout.
 However, Omiya, who has been improving in the past few matches, showed their momentum in this game as well.
 At the beginning of the match, Tokyo actively attacked from the right side with Yukihiko and from the left side with Okuhara, utilizing their respective strengths and dominating the ball in Omiya's half.
 However, this dominance was short-lived.
 Omiya quickly adapted to the speed of the game, keeping their defensive line shallow and applying intense pressure forward.
 Tokyo tried to break through by quickly circulating the ball, but the rain that had been falling until just before the match affected the ground, causing the passes to be less accurate and only 3 of them succeeded.
 In response, Tokyo tried to send Okuhara and Kaburagi behind the defense line with long balls, but Omiya's defense was strong in aerial battles, and the simple and uncreative balls were easily repelled.
 The only chance worth mentioning was in the 33rd minute when Yukihiko passed to Almir on the right side, who then passed back to Yukihiko, and he took a forceful shot from a difficult angle.
 Other than that, Omiya's strengths were the only noticeable aspect of the game.
 When defending, Omiya did not aggressively chase after the forwards, instead concentrating their players near the center circle, and putting strong pressure on the Tokyo players when they entered that area.
 To enhance the press in this area, the defensive line was also kept shallow, maintaining a distance of about 20-30 meters between the forwards and the defensive line.
 Under the continuous intense press in this confined area, Tokyo, with Kagami and Kaburagi unable to become the focal points in the front line, and Almir and Yukihiko unable to make effective passes to break through, struggled to create attacking opportunities.
 Frustrated, defender Fujiyama attempted to dribble forward, but even if he managed to get past two players, he was stopped by the third.
 On the other hand, when Omiya won the ball, their midfielders Ukai and Iwase became the starting points of the attack, quickly feeding the ball to the forwards.
 On the left side, midfielder Harasaki kept the ball and timed his passes with the overlapping runs of the speedy and attacking-minded left back Okamoto, who delivered accurate crosses.
 In the midfield, Mark moved around freely, distributing the ball with minimal touches to build up the attack.
 Omiya quickly transitioned from defense to attack, displaying a fast-paced style of soccer with few touches overall, overwhelming Tokyo.